Welcome to Oneida County Land & Waters Conservation's

 - Attend lake group meetings.

-- Work closely with our partners at the UWSP Extension Lakes program, WI Lakes & Rivers Partnership, stakeholders, and the WI DNR to ensure our efforts are consistent and coordinated with the states AIS protocols.
+- Work closely with our partners at the UWSP Extension Lakes program, WI Lakes & Rivers Partnership, stakeholders, and the WI DNR to ensure our efforts are consistent and coordinated with state AIS protocols.

 - Secure DNR grant funding to support our programs and staff.